Dojo42/Dojo42/README.md

 - CPP module 03

-- CPP module 04 (Evaluation in progress)
+- CPP module 04

+- Cub3d

 ### The projects I'm working on

-- Cub3d (Evaluation in progress)

 - CPP module 05 (Evaluation in progress)

-- CPP module 06 (Evaluation un progress)
+- CPP module 06 (Evaluation in progress)

-- CPP module 07 (Evaluation un progress)
+- CPP module 07 (Evaluation in progress)

+- CPP module 08 (Evaluation in progress)

-- CPP module 08 (started)
+- CPP module 09 (started)
 <!--
 **Dojo42/Dojo42** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.